cactus-blossom-it-services-limited/mandela/README.md

 ```
 (In most places this will be the currently logged-in user).

-If unsure whether code is being run at all put `exit('Let me know it works!');` in your code
+If unsure whether code is being run at all put the line `exit('Let me know it works!');` in your code

 ## The Drupal 7 Forms API